cMPlonka3355/cMPlonka3355.github.io/README.md

 Any contributions to be made to this project should be done using the HTML coding standards laid out by CKAN.
 The standard can be found here: https://docs.ckan.org/en/2.9/contributing/html.html.
 Alongside that, all contributions must be submitted with a corresponding email detailing the purpose of the contribution and what actions it performs.

 To report a vulnerability, I can be emailed through the email above or an issue report can be submitted through the issues tag of this GitHub repository.
 Issues will then be reviewed and I will respond to them as soon as I can.

+Testing for this site will be done through Selenium.
+In order to run the tests for the site, ensure that the link for the site is listed in the get() function for the driver you are using.
+Afterwards, use standard testing protocols for Selenium to check the accessibility and functionality of certain parts of the website.